teamhanko/hanko/hanko-js/README.md

 ## CSS Variables

 CSS variables can be used to style the `hanko-auth` element to your needs.
-Without any variables set the UI is styled already (take a look at the animation above).
+Without any variables set, the UI is styled already (take a look at the animation above).
 From here you can start modifying `--default` variables which will override the preset values.
 If you like to customize the user interface even more, or set the exact property values for certain element types, take a look at the custom element variables.